 Based on the information provided, the International Center may explore whether or not other visa options (such as the J-1 scholar visa) exist.

-Once the International Center has determined that the employee and position qualifies for H-1B sponsorship, your H-1B advisor will initiate a data collection process that requires submission of information from both the department and the individual employee.
-Your contact will advise on the specific documents and information that will need to be submitted to the International Center.
+Once the International Center has determined that the employee and position qualifies for H-1B sponsorship, your H-1B advisor will initiate a data collection process that requires submission of information from both the department and the individual employee through the International Center Portal.
+Please refer to the section on "Using the International Center Portal" for detailed instructions on submitting the requested information.

 Based on the information provided, the International Center will obtain a prevailing wage for the position.
 To qualify for H-1B status, Tufts must offer a wage that is the higher of the actual or prevailing wage for the position.
 The actual wage is the wage offered by the employer to employees who have similar credentials and who are performing similar duties as the H-1B worker.
 The prevailing wage is the regional average wage for persons engaged in the same or similar specialty occupation.
 The International Center will determine if the position meets the wage requirements.
 If the position does not meet the wage requirements, the department may need to revise the wage offered to the employee or withdraw the offer of employment.